- Alumni & Donors

 Please note that two years of English language courses alone are not sufficient.

 Option 3: complete a Summer School language assessment and upload it as part of your application file.
+Summer School language assessments will be made available on the website in January 2019 when the application process opens.

 Optional: French as a foreign language elective course